langzippkk/Statistical-Analysis/README.md

+Analysis of High blood pressure with traditional statistic method

 High blood pressure is prevalent no matter in developing or developed country.

 It is a long-term medical condition in which the blood pressure in the arteries is persistently elevated